laporeon/pomotimer/README.md

 Notifications meaning:

-- #1 at the end of each focus session
+- #1 at the end of each break session
-- #2 at the end of each paused session
+- #2 at the end of each focus session
 - #3 at Pomodoro completion

 [⬆ Back to the top](#---pomotimer)